-Terpenes are naturally occurring compounds found in a multitude of plants that are often responsible for our favorite natural aromas.
+Terpenes are naturally occurring chemical compounds found in many plants.
+They are often responsible for our favorite natural aromas.
 These tiny but powerful molecules give oranges, lavender, pine trees, and cannabis their signature scents.
 On the cannabis plant, they are concentrated in the trichomes, which are the tiny hair-like appendages that cause cannabis flower to appear crystally.
-The synergistic interactions that occur among terpenes, THC, CBD, and other active compounds are believed to provide different cannabis strains with their trademark psychoactive effects and medicinal benefits.
+The synergistic interactions that occur among terpenes, THC, CBD, and other active chemical compounds are believed to provide different cannabis strains with their trademark psychoactive effects, therapeutic properties, and potential health benefits.

 Terpenes are essential to both plants and modern society.
 Many of these aromatic compounds produced by plants act as a repellent to potential predators and pets while alluring friendly pollinators such as bees.
 Countless terpenes are extracted from plants for the production of food, cosmetics, perfumes, and pharmaceuticals.
 These compounds are also the subject of promising medical research and may play an integral role in modern anticancer drugs or other conventional western medicines.